ThinkR-open/isc-proposal-licence/proposal_licence.md

 The last step will be the development of a package that will be able to give guidelines about the possibility of licensing for a package.

-This package will allow a developper to parse the skeleton of another package, and to get a quick report about licensing of this specific package.
+This package will allow a developer to parse the skeleton of another package, and to get a quick report about licensing of this specific package.
 The idea is to answer these questions:

   - Is my license choice compatible with the dependencies I’ve chosen?
   - Is my license choice compatible with R in general?
   - Can I include this dataset in my package?
+  - Can I include this program in my package?

 ## The Team